 Louise Bourgeois (°Paris, 1911).
 She studied at various schools, including the École du Louvre, Académie des Beaux-Arts, Académie Julian and also at Fernand Léger’s atelier.
 She emigrated to the US in 1938 after marrying the American art historian Robert Goldwater.
 Influenced by the influx of Surrealist artists to the US during and after World War II, Bourgeois composed her early sculptures by grouping together abstract and organic shapes, often carved from wood.
 By the 1960s she began to execute her work in rubber, bronze and stone: her childhood.
 Deeply symbolic her work uses her relationship with her parents and the part that sexuality played in her family life as a vocabulary with which to understand and remake that history.
 The anthropomorphic shapes her pieces take, male and female bodies are continually referenced and remade, are charged with both sexuality and innocence revealing the interplay between the two.
 Louise Bourgeois currently lives in New York.

-Medardo Rosso was born in 1858 in Turin.
+Medardo Rosso (°1858 in Turin).
 In 1870 he moved with his family to Milan, where from 1875 to 1879 he attended the Accademia di Belle Arti de Brera.
 After military service he resumed his studies at the Brera in 1882 but he was expelled the following two year for protesting against traditional teaching methods.
 During this period, in which he produced his first sculptures, he was in contact with the Milanese literary and artistic avant-garde group “Gli Scapigliati”, which fostered in him his desire to produce naturalistic art.
 Rather than traditional themes, Rosso therefore preferred contemporary subjects: ordinary people and the distribution of modern urban life.
 Rosso died 31th March 1928 in Milan.

-James Ensor was born April 13th 1860 in Ostend.
+James Ensor (°April 13th 1860 in Ostend, Belgium).
 After studying for only a few years at the Royal Academy of Fine Art in Brussel he returned to Ostend, still a young man in his twenties, where he began to construct his rich and diverse oeuvre in semi-isolation.
 He painted, drew and engraved portraits, landscapes, fantastic, religious and still life scenes.